AGE: Late 18th – early 19th Century

 FOR PRICE PLEASE CONTACT – include number below

-A beautiful and spectacular large wooden Tai Yai Art Shan Wooden Buddha Statue seated on a thin waisted tall curved pedestal.
+A beautiful and spectacular large Tai Yai Art Shan Wood Burmese Buddha Statue seated on a thin waisted tall curved pedestal.
 This Shan Buddha statue is resplendently dressed with glass beads and glass mosaics decorating the entire body.
 A thayo lacquer geometric design decorates the lower part of the body, whilst the upper part is in a fish scale pattern.

 Glass mosaics form the geometric pattern on the lower half of the body and legs on both the front and back.
 The fish scale pattern on the arms and back of the head is decorated with green glass mosaics.
 Floral scrolls in thayo lacquer decorate the front and sides of the pedestal.
 A large pointed finial in the shape of a stupa sits on top of a curved usnisha with a lotus petal decoration in thayo lacquer.